 What do I bring?

 If you have your own mat, bring it along.
 If you forget or don’t have one we do have mats at the studio.
 We don’t charge for our mats, but we’d really love it if you helped clean it afterwards.
-There are spray bottles for mat cleaning at the end of the room.
+There are spray bottles for mat cleaning located in the prop rooms.
 Placing a towel over your borrowed mat is always recommended.
 They can get a little smelly no matter how many times we wash and disinfect them 🙁

 For hot and hot power yoga, please bring a towel big enough to fit over your mat.
 If you forget, we hire towels for a gold coin donation placed in the jar on reception.
 Money goes directly to Desperate for Love Dog Rescue.
 A great local charity helping save the lives of Perts unwanted pooches.

 Bring some water with you to keep hydrated.
-The hot yoga and hot power yoga classes make you sweat (hopefully quite a bit!) so drink up before class, and then a bit after (once you’ve cooled down a little).
+The hot yoga yoga classes make you sweat (hopefully quite a bit!) so drink up before class, and then a bit after (once you’ve cooled down a little).
 We also have Carton & Co water available for purchase for $4.

 We recommend practising on an empty stomach, so avoid eating a substantial meal in the two to three hours before class.

 If you’ve never been to a yoga class before, it’s worth knowing that you spend a bit of time with your head down – so jewellery and loose t-shirts can be really annoying.